TUDSSL/WARio/artifact/WARio-PLDI-2022-artifact/README.md

 We shall now go through each of the steps needed to build WARio: either using Docker containers, or using a clean Linux distribution.

 ## System Requirements
-First, to guarantee correct WARio execution we recommend `Ubuntu 20.04` operating system.
+First, to guarantee correct WARio evaluation we recommend using `Ubuntu 20.04` or Docker.
 The build process should look the same for other Linux distributions but these were not tested.
-Second, we recommend that a computer executing WARIo artifacts should have a minimum of 16 GB of main memory.
+Second, we recommend that a computer executing the WARio artifacts should have a minimum of 16 GB of main memory.
 This is needed as building WARio from scratch and running all the experiments is time and memory-consuming.
-That is, the complete process from buildimg WARIio to getting a result will take *several hours*.
+That is, the complete process from building WARio to getting all the results will take **up to 12 hours**.
 For this reason, in addition to the Dockerfile, we provide a prebuild WARio version.
 Nonetheness, **we recommend using the Dockerfile instead of manual compilation for evaluation** as described below.

 ## How to Evaluate this Artifact

-To evaluate the artifact, you can start from scratch (i.e. when all resources are downloaded from the [WARIo Git repository](https://github.com/TUDSSL/WARio) and the respective code repositiores that WARIo needs) by starting with the `wario-source` Docker file.
+To evaluate the artifact, you can start from scratch (i.e. when all resources are downloaded from the [WARio Git repository](https://github.com/TUDSSL/WARio) and the respective code repositiores that WARio needs) by starting with the `wario-source` Docker file.
 However, we recommend importing the pre-built docker image for `wario-source`: this way all source code is already in the container and nothing needs to be downloaded from the internet.

 **Note:** In the [The Docker Containers](#The-Docker-Containers) section of this document we elaborate on the commands executed in each Dockerfile to build the respective docker containers.